 A Guide to Court-Ordered Online Courses in Texas

 If a Texas judge, probation officer, or attorney has directed you to complete an educational program, you're not alone — and you don't need to take time off work or drive across town to knock it out.
 Texas courts widely accept self-paced online classes for a range of offenses, from weapons violations to alcohol-related charges to theft.
-Below is a practical breakdown of four commonly ordered courses, what they cover, and how to know which one applies to your situation.

 Weapon Safety Course in Texas